Canoo: Going public

+Executive and location changes

 On April 22, 2021, the company announced that co-founder and CEO Ulrich Kranz was stepping down and would be replaced by chairman Tony Aquila as CEO.

-In April 2021, the U.S. Securities and Exchange Commission launched an investigation into Canoo after its merger with Hennessy Capital Acquisition Corp.
+Also in April 2021, the U.S. Securities and Exchange Commission launched an investigation into Canoo after its merger with Hennessy Capital Acquisition Corp.
 IV due to a string of executive departures, sudden changes to its business model, and class-action lawsuits brought by shareholders.

-On June 17, 2021, the company announced they would build a new factory in Pryor, just outside Tulsa, Oklahoma to manufacture all of their future vehicles.
+On June 17, 2021, the company announced they would build a new factory in Pryor, Oklahoma (just outside Tulsa) to manufacture all of its future vehicles.
 The plant will be used to build "pod-shaped vans it calls 'lifestyle vehicles' beginning in 2023."
 The same day, Dutch media reported that the Dutch company VDL Nedcar would start producing Canoo Minivans for the European market.
 Later in the year, Canoo and VDL ended the manufacturing agreement.

-On November 15, 2021, the company announced it would move its headquarters to Bentonville, Arkansas and establish a manufacturing plant there. the company still lists Torrance, California as its headquarters.

-In January 2022, Canoo entered into a 10-year $17.7 million lease for a building in Bentonville, Arkansas for an "advanced industrialization facility" to be used for low-volume manufacturing.
-In August 2022, Canoo disclosed they had contracted with a third party for their initial vehicle production.

 Following receipt of orders in October 2022, Canoo announced plans for construction of a vehicle battery production facility at the MidAmerica Industrial Park (MAIP) in Pryor, Oklahoma.
 This was in addition to its earlier announcement of plans for a vehicle production plant at MAIP capable of producing 300,000 vehicles per year.

-In late November 2022, Canoo announced an agreement to purchase of an existing 630,000 square foot plant in Oklahoma City to start vehicle production by 2023, prior to completion of its micro megafactory in Pryor.
+On November 15, 2021, the company announced it would move its headquarters to Bentonville, Arkansas and establish a manufacturing plant there.
+In January 2022, Canoo entered into a 10-year US$17.7 million lease for a building in Bentonville, which was planned to be an "advanced industrialization facility" for low-volume manufacturing.
+In August 2022, Canoo disclosed they had contracted with a third party for their initial vehicle production.
+That December, the company still listed Torrance, California as its headquarters, although later coverage showed the headquarters had moved to Justin, Texas by 2024.
+As of May 2024, the Bentonville facility appeared to be closed with a "Warehouse for Sublease" sign posted outside.